JPEGil/littlewood-rs/README.md

 ## TODO List
 - [x] Create executable that generates Littlewood polynomials.
 - [x] Create an executable that generates the roots of those polynomials.
-- [ ] Create an executable that plots those roots and returns an image of the fractal.
+- [x] Create an executable that plots those roots and returns an image of the fractal.
 - [ ] Create an executable that does all 3 in 1 go.
 - [ ] Add a progress bar while things generate
+- [ ] Fix zoom in plot-complex
 ## Usage
 There are 4 executables, generate-littlewood, root-complex, plot-complex, and littlewood-rs. littlewood-rs is just a combined executable that does the job of the other 3 executables at the same time.
 ### generate-littlewood